tostonar/guided-module-one-final-project-atlanta-web-82619/README.md

-# Module One Project
+# Tweeter - Module One Project

-Congratulations, you're at the end of module one!
-You've worked crazy hard to get here and have learned a ton.

-For your final project, we'll be building a Command Line database application.
+We have built a Command Line database application similar to Twitter that allows users to microblog.

 ### Goals for the Command Line CRUD App